EB-5: The Road Ahead

 Steve Yale-Loehr is an Attorney Of Counsel in Miller Mayer’s Immigration practice group.
 He brings 30 years of immigration law experience to bear in advising corporate and individual clients on a broad array of family- and employment-based immigration matters.

 In addition to his work at Miller Mayer, Mr. Yale-Loehr is an active and internationally renowned member of the immigration law community.
 He teaches immigration and asylum law at Cornell Law School as a Professor of Immigration Practice.
 He also founded and was the original executive director of Invest in the USA (IIUSA), a trade association of EB-5 immigrant investor regional centers.
 He is listed in Who’s Who in America and is annually listed in Chambers Global, Chambers USA, and An International Who’s Who of Corporate Immigration Lawyers as one of the world’s best immigration lawyers.
 He is frequently quoted in the press on immigration issues and has often testified before Congress.

-David J. Wilks is an Associate in Miller Mayer’s Immigration practice group.
+Kristal Ozmun is a Partner in Miller Mayer’s Immigration practice group.